terra-money/docs/docs/dev/spec-wasm.md

 #### Transfer of Ownership

-The owner of the smart contract can set the `MsgUpdateContractOwner`.
+The owner of the smart contract can assign a new owner to the contract with `MsgUpdateContractOwner`.

 #### Query